dvbsknd/FCC-personal-library/README.md

 1. Solve various CSP/Helmet issues
 1. Set-up the API development environment
 1. Add some basic error handling for the API
+1. Add a database and a Books model

 ### Todo

-1. Add a database and a Books model
+1. Add functional and unit tests for the API
+1. Document the local development environment and scripts
+1. Document the deployment process
+1. Find out how to test React components
 1. Create an API `dev:api` script to run client and API in parallel
 1. Stub out an API get endpoint to give data to the SPA